jduarte/immortus/README.md

 You can use Immortus in almost any case
 ---

-let's use it to update a percentage of a big background job
+let's use it to update a percentage when we process a big image

 ##### Create job routes